Philips Hue White and Color Ambiance

 See all of our top picks for smart speakers, lights, locks, and more on our best smart home gadgets page.

 The Lifx+ is an expensive bulb, but it's just about the best one money can buy.
 Like Lifx's other high-end products, the Lifx+ can produce 16 million colors, and it's rated for 1100 lumens, making it one of the brightest smart bulbs out there.
 It can create a number of cool effects, such as a candle flicker and a strobe, and can sync up to your music or other sounds nearby.
-Its most unique feature is its infrared capability, which can provide night vision to an indoor or outdoor security camera.
+Its defining feature is its infrared light, which can provide extra illumination for a security camera.

 Xiaomi's Yeelight Color LED bulbs are excellent, Wi-Fi-enabled lights that cost just $19 apiece, take less than a minute to set up and work with Alexa and Google Assistant.